dreji18/Bio-Epidemiology-NER/README.md

-Bio-Epidemiology-NER is an Python library built on top of biomedical and epidemiology texts to recognize bio-medical entities from a corpus or a medical report
+Bio-Epidemiology-NER is an Python library built on top of biomedical and epidemiological models to recognize bio-medical entities from a corpus or a medical report

 | Feature  | Output  |
 |---|---|